mariabarkouzou/FrontEndCourseExercises/README.md

 ### INSTRUCTIONS

-- If you haven't done it already, fork this repository
+- If you haven't done it already, fork this repository and add your instructor(s) as collaborator(s) to your forked repository.

-- Create a new branch for each exercise and create a Pull Request.
+- Create a new branch for each exercise and create a Pull Request back to your main branch **on your own repository**.
 Make sure to assign your instructor(s) and ask for a review on the Pull Request.
 Submit the Pull Request URL to the Quiz.
 The URL should look like this: `https://github.com/kostasx/FrontEndCourseExercises/pull/1` where `kostasx` will be your GitHub username.

-- If you get suck, don't hesitate to ask for help.
+- If you get stuck, don't hesitate to ask for help.

 ## WEB DEVELOPMENT 101